rgylling/platt/README.md

 npm run build
 ```

-## Things I would continue doing
+## Things I would like to improve upon

-vendor-prefixes
+*vendor-prefixes
-imporving seo by using alts
+*improving seo by using alts